jstitch/st_roguelike/README.md

   gives this attribute to some specific Object instance (this could add the possibility to control some given monster at certain part of the game?).
 So a given Player class should have its own commands to 'play' the player in the Gameplay engine update instance...
+(DONE!)

 - In the world, levels should be initilized in a non-hard-coded way, maybe reading the definition from some file.